Welsh Gold Jewellery

 The British Royal Family has been wearing Welsh gold wedding rings dating back to 1923.
 Some of the Welsh gold used to make their wedding rings was taken from a nugget mined at the Clogau St. David’s Gold Mine in Snowdonia, North Wales.
 The Queen was presented with a kilogram ingot of Welsh gold from the Gwynfynydd Gold Mine in Dolgellau on her 60th birthday (April 1986) enabling this tradition to continue to this day with the marriage of Prince William and The Duchess of Cambridge being the most recent example.

-Gus Jones Jewellers is a stockist of the two most well known brands of Welsh Gold jewellery - Clogau Gold Of Wales & Cymru Gold (formerly Cymru-Y-Metel).
+Gus Jones Jewellers is an official stockist of the two most well known brands of Welsh Gold jewellery - Clogau Gold Of Wales & Cymru Gold (formerly Cymru-Y-Metel).
 We stock quite a large range of both brands so if you don't see what you're looking for on the website please do get in touch.